 I'm going on my annual holiday in a couple of months and have booked my flights and accommodation already.
 I haven't organised travel insurance yet as I usually get it right before I leave.
-I read somewhere though that it's better to book travel insurance in advance.
 How long before I travel should I get travel insurance, and what are the benefits of getting it earlier?

 How Far In Advance Can I Book?